-As a finalist in the national learning disabilities and autism awards, the befriending service offers a pathway of support to reduce social isolation and increase confidence and social skills in adults with autism.
+We are a local Befriending Project for autistic adults who are living in Walsall.
+As a finalist in the national learning disabilities and autism awards, the befriending service offers a pathway of support to reduce social isolation and increase confidence and social skills in autistic adults.

-Eligibility criteria: 18+ with a confirmed diagnosis of autism, living in Walsall local authority for further information contact email@example.com or 0121 450 7582 for more information and to refer.
+Eligibility criteria: 18+ with a confirmed diagnosis of autism, living in Walsall local authority, for further information please contact us.

 If you are interested in our Befriending Project, then please get in touch via email: firstname.lastname@example.org